vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 - Show the main Optax concepts briefly X
     - Stateless optimiser (SGD) X
     - Stateful (show optimiser state, and how this must be passed around too) X
     - How to call the optimiser?
+X
 - Define our configuration options
 - Create dataset and dataloader
 - Define our VAE model!